genesys/bold360-mobile-docs-android/FileUploadAndroid.md

         content = file.readBytes()... // if was not provided on the constructor }
     ```

   - Activate the upload:
-    @OZ: here u need to write about the 2 options to activate the uploader.

     1. When using the ChatController

 	```kotlin